 Closing a credit card account can hurt your score by increasing your credit utilization ratio if you carry balances on other cards.
 But the account will stay on your credit report for 7-10 years, and it will continue to factor into your length of credit history.

-Congratulations on your stellar start on the credit score path.
-It’s a long one and while there will be bumps along the way, if you can continue on the same course by keeping your credit utilization ratio low and avoiding anything negative (like missing payments, etc.) those bumps will be minor.
+The path to a great credit score can be a long one, and it can have some bumps along the way.
+But if you keep your credit utilization ratio low and avoiding anything negative (like missing payments, etc.) those bumps should be minor.

 How does a closed account affect your length of credit history?